MrPrattASH/Robotics-II-Circuit-Python/learning_modules/programming_tutorials/State_Machines/state_machines_intro.md

 Your task is to write out the flowchart-style pseudo-code for each state.

 **Hints:**
-*   What is the "SENSE" action in each state?
+*   What is the "SENSE" action in each state? (think about what hardware component is the "sensor" in this robot)
-*   What is the "DECISION" that causes a transition?
+*   What is the "DECISION" that causes a transition? (usually this is the "if" or "elif" statement)
 *   The "ACTION" in each state is very simple: what should the light be doing?

 <details>